SeldonIO/seldon-core/doc/source/python/python_component.md

     	return {"system":"production"}
 ```

+## REST Metadata Endpoint
+The python wrapper will automatically expose a `/metadata` endpoint to return metadata about the loaded model.
+It is up to the developer to implement a `metadata` method in their class to provide an arbitrary Dict back containing the model metadata.\

 ## REST Health Endpoint
 If you wish to add a REST health point, you can implement the `health_status` method with signature as shown below:
 ```python